 - 2 Tablespoons white vinegar

-Next, put all ingredients into a high speed blender and whiz until combined.
-If you use xanthan gum, the dressing will thicken up as it chills.
+Put all ingredients into a high speed blender and whiz until combined.
+The dressing will be runny at first, but will thicken as it chills.
 Pour the mixture into an airtight container (like a big mason jar or an empty ketchup bottle) and refrigerate.